Jonyaa/HUM/README.md

 # HUM
-Web app for Amir's dad
+Web app for IETF

-Dependencies:
+We reject kings, presidents and voting.
-pip install flask
+We believe in rough consensus and running code.
-pip install flask_socketio
+We believe in HUMs.